emarcey/cicerone/glossary/brewing.md

 		* turbid: removes liquid wort at end of each temperature rest to make room for more boiling water
 	* removed portion goes into kettle, heated near boiling
 		* later added back to mash tun
+* **Well-modified:** a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.
 * **Yorkshire Square:** a fermentation vessel originating in northern England
 	* traditionally made of stone, then slate, now stainless steel
 	* cubic shape between 50hl (traditional) and 250-300hl (modern)